volbobvol/jenkins-preview/README.md

   * Link the TBS in the project
   * Add a signing policy `test-signing` with the CI user as submitter
   * Add a signing policy `release-signing` with the CI user as submitter and approval process
-2. Start a jenkins server with Powershell and PowerShell Module available
+2. Start a jenkins server with the SignPath Plugin installed

 # Demo